guilhemmarchand/trackme/docs/userguide.rst

    :alt: outliers_config1.png
    :align: center

-**For example you can increase the value of the threshold multiplier to improve the outliers detection in regard with your knowledge of this data, or how its distribution behaves over time:**
+**For example, you can increase the value of the threshold multiplier to improve the outliers detection in regard with your knowledge of this data, or how its distribution behaves over time:**

 .. image:: img/outliers_config2.png
    :alt: outliers_config2.png
    :align: center

-**As well, in some cases you may wish to use a static lower bound value, if you use the static mode, then the outlier detection for the lower band is not used anymore and replaced by this static value as the minimal amount of events:**
+**As well, in some cases you may wish to use a static lower bound value, if you use the static mode, then the outlier detection for the lower band is not used anymore and replaced by this static value as the minimal number of events:**

 .. image:: img/outliers_config3.png
    :alt: outliers_config3.png